 My name is Nicholas Bering, and I live in Saint Catharines, Ontario.
-I’ve been interested in web and software development as a hobby and passion since about grade 7, just before the first dot com boom.
+I’ve been interested in web and software development as a hobby and passion since about grade 7 (circa 1998).

 I didn’t pursue software development as a career out of school because I didn’t want the cubicle life.
 Obviously, things have changed a lot in the industry today, and am happy to have found a career where I can particpate equally well without being chained to any particular desk.
 I switched from a career in Agriculture to Software Development in Octover 2015, but have been developing software as part of my job description since 2012.